fiatjaf/awesome-jq/README.md

 * [just-dashboard](https://kantord.github.io/just-dashboard/) &ndash; A serverless app for implementing JSON-powered dashboards with JSON or YAML files (and **jq** filters as strings) serving as the only source of configuration.
 * [bf.jq](https://github.com/MakeNowJust/bf.jq) &ndash; A Brainfuck interpreter written in **jq**.
 * [jq-voronoi](https://github.com/hosuaby/jq-voronoi) &ndash; Implementation of Fortune’s algorithm to calculate Voronoi diagram on **jq**.
-* [etleneum](https://etleneum.com/) &ndash; A centralized smart contract platform that works with sats and uses **jq** for easing the life of clients that want to fetch JSON states.

 Libraries and tools for jq itself
 ------------------------------------------------------------------------